-Saide runs communications and measures the impact of The Whistle.
-She is a PhD candidate in Sociology at Cambridge.
-Her interests include globalisation, violence against women and girls, and the use of digital technologies to report human rights violations.
-In her current research, Saide is zooming-in on practices of data collection and digital data activism on the gender-related killing of women and girls.
+Saide evaluates the impact of The Whistle and supports other research activities.
+She is a PhD candidate in Sociology at Cambridge where she is looking at how data on fem(in)icide—the gender-related killing of women and girls—is being collected, compared and contested.
+Her interests include globalisation, violence against women and girls, and the use of digital technologies to report human rights violations and data activism.

 Louis studied Computer Science at Pembroke College, Cambridge.
 Since graduating in June 2019, he has been working as a research associate and software developer on The Whistle.